 For the Req- MOCN_SameCellId_Cfg-CON-2:

-MnS consumer determines the attribute "PLMNInfoList" in NRCellDU MOI and NRCellCU MOI (see the attribute definition in TS 28.541[X]), which includes the PLMN#1 and PLMN#2, and requests MnS producer to configure NRCellDU MOI and NRCellCU MOI with attribute "PLMNInfoList".
+MnS consumer determines the attribute "PLMNInfoList" in NRCellDU MOI and NRCellCU MOI (see the attribute definition in TS 28.541[8]), which includes the PLMN#1 and PLMN#2, and requests MnS producer to configure NRCellDU MOI and NRCellCU MOI with attribute "PLMNInfoList".

 MnS producer configures the NG-RAN NE(s) (i.e. subtree of ManagedElement MOI) based on the requests from MnS consumer, including configuring the NRCellDU MOI and NRCellCU MOIwith attribute "PLMNInfoList" to include PLMN#1 and PLMN#2.